 Important SEO Analytics and Insights That You Should Know.

-Website analytics is an important aspect of search engine optimization because it helps webmasters understand the status of their websites via the search engine.
+Website analytics is an essential aspect of search engine optimisation because it helps web admins understand the status of their websites via the search engine.

-There are so many data and insights that are usually made available to track the search engine optimization of any website.
+There are so many data and insights that are usually made available to track the search engine optimisation of any website.

-Using the right tools to track and analyze your website’s performance will help you answer important SEO questions, such as:
+Using the right tools to track and analyse your website’s performance will help you answer essential SEO questions, such as:

 - What keyword that you presently rank for?